TZstatsADS/fall2022-project1-ShreyaSinha59/lib/README.md

 ### Code dev/lib Folder

 The lib directory contains various files with function definitions and computation codes for your data analysis.
-Here we have included the code for plotting.
+Here we have included the code for plotting in the file plotting code.ipynb